mandelsoft/documents/objectrelations/README.md

 it could very likely also be used to implement the basic authorization checks for object relations (using objects also as principal).
 But this is not required, neither for the description layer nor for the way those checks have to be executed.
 The description layer can ba extended to offer appropriately extended policies and the check execution does not (need to) know anything about the policy declaration.

 But there is another crucial point.
-If relations should be validated, it must be possible to identify those relations at the place the are defined, the resource manifest.
+If relations should be validated, it must be possible to identify those relations at the place they are defined, the resource manifest.
 If we don't want to fall back to the need of describing values of fields with simple data types, but use a more logical relation view in our description layer, the API model must be able to describe, what fields hold a reference, how it is specified and what is its purpose (the relation kind).
 Only this way it is possible for the API server to map the logical view, object X uses object Y with purpose R, to field values in a resource manifest.

 ### Declaration Layer